FP1 seeks a Managing Director to support its growing Public Affairs & Communications team. If you have public relat… twitter.com/i/web/status/1…

 Dean received his Bachelor’s degree in Government from Hampden-Sydney College.

-Kevin graduated summa cum laude from The George Washington University with a B.A. in Political Science and a minor in History.
+Anna graduated magna cum laude from Auburn University in December 2017 with a B.A. in Political Science and a minor in Community and Civic Engagement.
+A Northern Virginia native, Anna is thrilled to return home to the Nation’s capital.

 Winning messaging and professional execution for political and issue-based campaigns.